-To understand that there exists an entire world of erotic poetry, novels and images that without being explicit are definitively erotic and provocative, we only need to turn to literature or art for examples.
+To understand that there exists an entire world of erotic poetry, novels, and images that without being explicit are definitively erotic and provocative, we only need to turn to literature or art for example.
 In terms of relatively modern times, one merely has to think of classic books like D.H.
-Lawrence’s novel Lady Chatterley’s Lover, or 18th century French painter Jean Honoré Fragonard’s sublimated depictions of garden dalliances like The Lover Crowned, a picture commissioned for the French King Louis XV, by his famous mistress Madame du Barry.
+Lawrence’s novel Lady Chatterley’s Lover, or 18th-century French painter Jean Honoré Fragonard’s sublimated depictions of garden dalliances like The Lover Crowned, a picture commissioned for the French King Louis XV, by his famous mistress Madame du Barry.

 How did this tradition and sensibility carry through time?
 There was a certain uninhibited celebration of pleasure in ancient erotica, wall paintings in homes and ceramics reveal explicit scenes of people coupling in various combinations, the strength of which seems to have sustained its appeal and presence.
 In the 18th and 19th century excavations uncovered previously unknown examples to the great delight of many.

 Erotic and provocative art has always been a form of currency with a value of pleasure.